tannerhelland/PhotoDemon/README.md

 ### User interface

+- A [new toolpanel design](https://github.com/tannerhelland/PhotoDemon/commit/471070d3b01b44261ba2289dc32095a9346990a0) takes up less space than ever before, while still providing one-click access to all of PhotoDemon's advanced on-canvas tool features.
+(This also enables PhotoDemon to successfully work all the way down to 1024x768 screen resolutions - a rare case of supporting even *older* hardware than previous versions of the app!)
 - Adjustment and Effect dialogs are no longer fixed-size - [you can resize every last one of them at run-time](https://github.com/tannerhelland/PhotoDemon/commit/ab5363a885aec5529a81c28255defe77a516b285)!
 - Adjustment and Effect tools now have [built-in Undo/Redo on each dialog](https://github.com/tannerhelland/PhotoDemon/commit/9d7adda0ab158f00d2f0ac393bc19ef800b31b30)
 - [Faster app startup time](https://github.com/tannerhelland/PhotoDemon/commit/a56af482d262f6dab1ff016f111a0e909d9bfb98), particularly on Windows 10